 Am I required to complete ENGN3100 if I have already completed ENGN3200 Engineering Internship?

-If you have undertaken ENGN3200 Engineering Internship and wish to claim the same work experience completed towards ENGN3100, see the guide on How to claim work experience completed in ENGN3200 towards ENGN3100.
+If you have undertaken ENGN3200 Engineering Internship and wish to claim the same experience completed towards ENGN3100, see the guide on How to claim work experience completed in ENGN3200 towards ENGN3100.

 Can I start ENGN3100 placement before receiving the pre-approval outcome?